La Lupe: Mainstream success

-La Lupe was part of the cast of Two Gentleman of Verona with Raul Julia at the Delacorte Theatre in Central Park which moved to Broadway in December 1971.
+Lupe was part of the cast of the Two Gentlemen of Verona musical with Raul Julia at the Delacorte Theater in Central Park which moved to Broadway in December 1971.

-Later years and death
+Career decline

-A devout follower of Santería, she continued to practice her religion.
+A devout follower of Santería, Lupe was crowned Ochún under the name of Okan Tomí on November 30, 1969, she continued to practice her religion.
 Her record label Fania Records (which had previously acquired Tico) ended her contract in the late 1970s, keen to instead promote Celia Cruz's career.
-La Lupe retired in 1980, and found herself destitute by the early 1980s.
-In 1984, she injured her spine while trying to hang a curtain in her home; she initially used a wheelchair, then later a cane.
-An electrical fire made her homeless.
+The explosion of salsa and the arrival of Celia Cruz to New York were the determining factors that sent her into the background and her career declined thereafter.
+During this time, she also faced significant financial difficulties.
+Her expenses had grown substantially, partly because of her habit of purchasing expensive clothing and maintaining an extravagant lifestyle.
+At the same time, she was paying large sums of money for her husband's mental health treatment, which placed an additional strain on her finances.
+These mounting costs eventually made it difficult for her to keep up with the payments on the mansion she lived in in Englewood (believed to be owned by silent movie actor Rudolph Valentino), leaving her in an increasingly precarious financial situation.
+Lupe moved to Puerto Rico in April 1980 to look for new opportunities but moved back to New York in February 1983, following her mother’s return to Cuba, and found herself destitute by the mid-1980s.
+On New Year's Eve 1984, she injured her spine while trying to hang a curtain in her home; she initially used a wheelchair, then later a cane.
+In January 1985, an electrical fire made her homeless.
 After being healed at an evangelical Christian crusade, La Lupe abandoned her Santería roots and became a born-again Christian.
 In 1991, she gave a concert at La Sinagoga in New York, singing Christian songs.

+Personal life and death

-La Lupe died of a heart attack in 1992, age 55, and is buried in Saint Raymond's Cemetery in the Bronx.
+On September 28, 1966, she married a second time, to Cuban salsa singer Guillermo "Willie" García Jr. They separated in 1972, due to her husband's struggles with schizophrenia and other marital problems.
+Lupe died of a heart attack in 1992 at age 55, and is buried in Saint Raymond's Cemetery in the Bronx.
+She had two children, René Guadalupe Camaño (b.
+1964 - d.
+2025) and Rainbow García (b.
+1975).